 Friends of National Park Foundation (FNPF) was founded in 1997 to protect Indonesia’s endangered wildlife, restore forests and help local communities.
 To do so, FNPF runs very effective rehabilitation programs which ensure that rescued and cage-bred animals can survive in the wild after release.
 This includes securing environments for wildlife by restoring/rebuilding habitat, and persuading local communities to protect them.

-The FNPF’s bird rehab & release project on Nusa Penida (Bali) is internationally recognised for effectively saving the critically endangered Bali Starling (Leucopsar rothschildi) from extinction in the wild, and bringing back other endangered birds to Bali.
+The FNPF’s bird rehab & release project on Nusa Penida (Bali) is internationally recognised for effectively saving the critically endangered Bali Myna (Leucopsar rothschildi) from extinction in the wild, and bringing back other endangered birds to Bali.

 What We Do